jdb/jdb.github.com/functional.rst

 .. literalinclude:: functional/procedural.py
    :lines: 1-6

-The **procedural algorithm** consist of: as many times as there are points in the sample, to take a random point, then to test whether the point is within the circle or not and when it is inside: increment a counter by one.
+The **procedural algorithm** consists of: as many times as there are points in the sample, to take a random point, then to test whether the point is within the circle or not and when it is inside: increment a counter by one.
 When the loop is finished, print the counter divided